sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 helm upgrade --install --values ./override.yaml --version 0.7.0 sourcegraph sourcegraph/sourcegraph
 ```

+When making configuration changes, it's recommended to review the changes that will be applied - see [Reviewing Changes](#reviewing-changes) for more details.

 ### Using external PostgreSQL databases

 To use external PostgreSQL databases, first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/postgres#using-your-own-postgresql-server) and [required postgres permissions](https://docs.sourcegraph.com/admin/external_services/postgres#postgres-permissions-and-database-migrations).
 Then you may come back to add the following values to your override file.